PowerBiDevCamp/App-Owns-Data-Starter-Kit/Docs/test.md

 Core](https://docs.microsoft.com/en-us/ef/core/).
 Entity Framework
 supports the ***Code First*** approach where the developer starts by modeling database tables using classes defined in C#.
-The Code First approach has advantages while you\'re still in the development stage because it's very easy to change the database schema in your C# code and then apply those changes to the database.
+The Code First approach has advantages while you're still in the development stage because it’s very easy to change the database schema in your C# code and then apply those changes to the database.

 The C# code which creates and accesses the **AppOwnsDataDB** database is